Pesto Ranch Chicken Freezer Meal

 Total Time: 6 hours 5 minutes

 This slow cooker Pesto Ranch Chicken freezer meal is packed with flavor, even though there are only 4 ingredients.
-The combination chicken thighs with pesto and ranch seasoning just cannot be beat for a punch of vibrant flavor!
+The combination of chicken thighs with pesto and ranch seasoning just cannot be beat for a punch of vibrant flavor!

 4.5 from 15 votes